evkx/evkx.github.io/content/models/chevrolet/equinox_ev/equinox_ev_awd/_index.md

 ## User Interface and Control

+The control interface for the Chevrolet Equinox EV AWD combines buttons, stalks, and screens for a seamless and user-friendly experience.

 The Chevrolet Equinox EV AWD has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

 Key screen details: